The term ‘heat pump’ is very descriptive. It’s a device that ‘transfers’ or ‘pumps’ heat from one place to another.

 Compared to normal heating methods such as burning oil / gas or normal electric heaters, heat pumps can save significant amounts of energy.
 They therefore have an important role to play in reducing our demands of the Earth’s resources.

 Heat pumps are often referred to as ‘Renewable energy’, but they not wholly-renewable because they require an external electrical input.
-However, the renewable heat they extract from outside should be far greater than the electrical input.
+This input is rarely truly renewable.
+However, the total heat they extract from outside should be far greater than the electrical input required to power them.

 Unlike solar, wind and hydro energy, heat pumps are not free to operate, but on the other hand, they can operate in any weather, day or night.

 As you will learn, the energy-efficiency of heat pump systems can vary GREATLY.
-They must be designed and installed correctly, and in the right situation, if they are going to be of most benefit.
+They must be designed and installed correctly, in the right situation, and operated well if they are going to be of most benefit.